-As part of the project scheme your organisation will be provided, with access to free ride leader

-- training and first aid training for at least one volunteer or member of staff.
+- As part of the project scheme your organisation will be provided, with access to free ride leader training and first aid training for at least one volunteer or member of staff.
 You do not need to include this cost in your application. - In order to conduct activities with the public your organisation needs to have public liability insurance.
 If your organisation does not currently have public liability insurance, make sure you include this cost in the budget. - You will also need to insure any equipment purchased as part of the project against damage or theft.
 If necessary, make sure you include this cost in the budget if the equipment will not be covered by any current insurance you may have. - For projects involving children and/or vulnerable adults, DBS checks are a requirement for all trainers, helpers, and anyone else working with these participants.
-These costs can also be included in your budget if required. - 5.3 How will your project continue to run and be sustained after you have spent the grant and the project period has finished?
+These costs can also be included in your budget if required.

+5.3 How will your project continue to run and be sustained after you have spent the grant and the project period has finished?
 Project sustainability is incredibly important, and if a project is sustainable it will continue to show benefits to your participants and community for years to come.
-Projects could continue on a volunteer basis, with a small service charge, or applying for other long-term funding.
+Projects could continue on a volunteer basis, with a small service charge, or applying for other longterm funding.

-Please note - you will have the option to apply for top-up grants of up to £3,000 for a second year, as part of your Final Report in September 2025.
+Please note - you may have the option to apply for top-up grants as part of your Final

+Report in September 2026.
+This is not guaranteed however.